stefangabos/Zebra_Database/README.md

 ## Features

-- it uses the **[mysqli extension](http://www.php.net/manual/en/book.mysqli.php)** extension for communicating with the database instead of the old **mysql** extension, which is officially deprecated as of PHP v5.5.0 and will be removed in the future; again, this is not a wrapper for the PDO extension which is already a wrapper in itself
+- it uses the **[mysqli extension](http://www.php.net/manual/en/book.mysqli.php)** extension for communicating with the database instead of the old **mysql** extension, which is officially deprecated as of PHP v5.5.0 and will be removed in the future; **this is not a wrapper for the PDO extension which is already a wrapper in itself!**

 - offers lots of powerful methods for easier interaction with MySQL